LoyaltyOps War Games

 What is War Games?

-War Games is a facilitated planning, collaboration, and execution engagement that installs a proven bottom-up planning framework inside an organization.
+War Games is a facilitated planning, collaboration, and execution engagement directly adapted from the planning process used by Tier 1 Special Operations Forces.
 It gives teams a structured process for defining objectives clearly, developing distinct options collaboratively, making confident decisions, and translating those decisions into explicit ownership and execution plans the whole team delivers on.
-The framework is designed to be reused every quarter, on every initiative that requires the team to plan and execute together.
+The framework is designed to be reused every quarter on every initiative that requires the team to plan and execute together.

 Where does the War Games framework come from?